Why did I invent the term prophantasia?

 “Prophantasia” literally means projected imagination—imagery that projects out, into one's physical sight.

-What is "prophantasia"?
+Prophantasia - What is it?

 Prophantasia is a term I created to describe something radically different from ordinary visualization.
 It refers to the ability to project imagery into the physical field of view—not just the mind’s eye.